Universidad Metropolitana: History

 In 1976 the campus was moved to its current location on the eastern city district of "Terrazas del Ávila."

-Current campus

-Today, the University has 5,000 students and approximately 500 professors.
-It is a business-oriented private university, and Business Administration being one of the most important courses offered.
+Today, the university has 5,000 students and approximately 500 professors.
+It is a business-oriented private university, and so offers a Business Administration course.

-The academic undergraduate courses include: Economics, Accounting, Business Administration, Law, Education, Modern Languages, Engineering (Chemical, Mechanic, Systems, Electrical, Civil & Production), Psychology and in 2003, it became the first University in Venezuela to offer a Liberal Studies course.
+The academic undergraduate courses include: Economics, Accounting, Business Administration, Law, Education, Modern Languages, Engineering (Chemical, Mechanic, Systems, Electrical, Civil and Production) and Psychology.
+In 2003, it became the first university in Venezuela to offer a Liberal Studies course.

 Degrees

 It offers the following undergraduate programs (B.Sc.):